This article contains affiliate links. Please read my disclosure for more info.

 Envelopes and green masking tapes

 You can alter the size.
-Make it bigger if you want to so that you have more space to write/embellish.
+Make it bigger if you want to so that you have more space to write and embellish.
 Make this set bigger if you plan to mail it because this is rather small to post it just like that.
 I don’t want your mail to get lost!

 The decorative masking tape and the glue stick pretty well on paper like this.
 So that’s no issue here.
 However, you can leave the designs for a day or two to see if the edge of the tape curls up or not.
-Well, I’ll talk more about the “curls” in future post, however before I end this post…
+Well, I’ll talk more about the “curls” in future post (use Mod Podge as shown here), however before I end this post…

 …there’s something else I’d like to touch upon.
 Remember I mentioned something “weird” in the beginning?
 Why don’t I continue using black and white combo?
 Why don’t I use gray or some other neutral colors to make a smooth transition before moving on to bright and colorful tapes?